1. What was the original name of Red Square?

 Tsar

-The correct answer is option B: There are many theories about the name “Red Square”.
-In Russian, “Krasnaya ploshchad” means “red”, but in Old Russian, this word also means “beautiful”.
-Therefore, another way to call Red Square is “Beautiful Square”.
+The correct answer is B: There are several theories about the origin of the name "Red Square."
+In Russian, "Krasnaya ploshchad" means "red," but in Old Russian, the word also means "beautiful."
+Therefore, another way to refer to Red Square is "Beautiful Square."
 Red Square has witnessed many important events in Russian history.
-On November 7, 1941, a military parade took place in the square to celebrate the 24th anniversary of the October Revolution.
-After the ceremony, the Red Army soldiers went to the front to defend the capital and made a decisive change in the fight against Nazi Germany, contributing to the great victory of the Soviet Union in 1945.
+On November 7, 1941, a military parade took place in the square to commemorate the 24th anniversary of the October Revolution.
+After the ceremony, Red Army soldiers went to the front lines to defend the capital, creating a decisive turning point in the war against Nazi Germany and contributing to the great Soviet victory in 1945.

-3. In what year was this square recognized as a World Heritage Site by UNESCO?
+3. In what year was this square recognized as a UNESCO World Heritage Site?

 - icon